shiyuchen6688/inventory-tracking-app-shopify-Summer2022/README.md

 - count: count of item in the inventory
 - category: category of this item
 - description: any other description for this item
+- dateCreated: first creation date of this item